aplteam/MarkAPL/Files/MarkAPL.md

 ##### Restricting depth

-Typically SubTOCs are inserted into a markdown document right after a header; this header is called a parent header.
+Typically SubTOCs are inserted into a Markdown document right after a header; this header is called a parent header.
 By default all headers that are children of the parent header are going to become part of the SubTOC.

 You can change this by specifying the maximum depth.
 For example, if the SubTOC should only carry headers that are children or grandchildren of the parent header specify `<<SubTOC-2>>`.

 #### Embedding parameters with `[parm]:`

-With version 2.6 a mechanism was introduced to embed **_MarkAPL_** parameters within a Markdown document: by using `[parm]:` you can tell **_MarkAPL_** that this defines a key/value pair as a **_MarkAPL_** parameter, meaning that this is a **_MarkAPL_**-only feature.
+With version 2.6 a mechanism was introduced to embed `MarkAPL` parameters within a Markdown document: by using `[parm]:` you can tell `MarkAPL` that this defines a key/value pair as a `MarkAPL` parameter, meaning that this is a `MarkAPL`-only feature.

-This can be useful to create an HTML file from a Markdown file with **_MarkAPL_** without setting any parameters because the document itself "knows" what parameters are best for it.
+This can be useful to create an HTML file from a Markdown file with `MarkAPL` without setting any parameters because the document itself "knows" what parameters are best for it.

 For example, this document carries the following lines: